rkuma183/wilsonmar.github.io/_posts/2016-06-05-data-security-github.md

 ## Get it out of there! #

-What if you found out that your private data has been exposed?
+What if you found out that your private data has been exposed in a GitHub repo?

-First, if a file is deleted using `git rm` and a commit is made, a vestige of that data can still exist in the repository's <strong>history</strong> (.git folder).
+PROTIP: If a file is deleted using `git rm` and a commit is made, a vestige of that data still exist in the repository's <strong>history</strong> (.git folder).

-Tools which remove historical data:

-   * Git's `git-filter-branch` command.

-   * Utility program <a target="_blank" href="http://rtyley.github.io/bfg-repo-cleaner/">
+Utility program <a target="_blank" href="http://rtyley.github.io/bfg-repo-cleaner/">
    BFG Repo-Cleaner</a>
    (bfg.jar) is faster due to it being written in Scala (a varient of Java).